Essential Job Functions Under the ADA: What Employees and Employers Need to Know

 The Americans with Disabilities Act protects only employees who can perform a job's essential functions.

-Under the ADA, employees are protected from disability discrimination in the workplace.
-However, employers don't have to hire an employee who can't do the job, regardless of whether or not the employee has a disability.
+The ADA protects employees from disability discrimination, but it doesn't require employers to hire or retain someone who cannot perform the job's core tasks.
 Essential job functions are used to determine which employees are protected by the ADA and which are not.

-This is why the labeling of job functions as "essential" or "nonessential" is so important.
-If a function is truly essential, and an applicant or employee cannot perform it even with a reasonable accommodation, then that person is not qualified for the job as a legal matter.
-The person cannot bring a disability discrimination lawsuit against the employer, even if the person couldn't perform the essential job functions because of a disability.
-On the other hand, if a function is not truly essential, the employer cannot exclude a person with a disability from consideration for the position just because that person can't perform the function.
-Legally, it may not play a role in the employer's decision-making process.
+An employee won't prevail on a disability discrimination lawsuit against an employer if the employee can't perform the essential job functions because of a disability.
+On the other hand, if a function is not truly essential, the employer cannot fire or refuse to hire a person with a disability just because that person can't perform the function.
+Legally, it cannot play a role in the employer's decision-making process.

 Which Job Duties Are Essential?